rushidaoyhs/HumanoidStandup-v1-rl/README.md

 plt.plot(a_samples)
 plt.show()
 ```
-It shows all the actions are "continuous" and are between [-0.4, 0.4].
+It shows all the actions are "continuous" and are all between [-0.4, 0.4].

+## Goal
+How do we know the robot has standed up and since reaching the goal of this task?
+So we need to dig a bit into the state variables.
+There must be some variable describing the height of the joints.